Lowest CPM? Fleet Wraps!APRIL 3, 2019| SpeedPro

 1. Fleet Wraps vs. Television

-For many businesses, television commercials are still a classic advertising strategy, particularly for locally broadcasted commercials slotted during primetime network hours.
+For many businesses, television commercials are a classic advertising strategy.

 Yet with the growing prominence of digitally recording shows — and subsequently fast-forwarding through ads — as well as on-demand streaming services like Netflix, Hulu and Amazon Prime, audiences for television commercials are shrinking.